 ATTENTION CUSTODIAL PARENTS WHO HAVE A CHILD SUPPORT EPPIC DEBIT CARD

 IMPORTANT NOTIFICATION: If you have a pinned EPPIC debit card issued by PNC Bank, N.A. which meets all of the following criteria:

 - No transaction* has been performed on the card in 3 or more years; and

 Indiana law requires PNC Bank, N.A. to transfer (escheat) any child support funds remaining on these EPPIC debit cards serviced by Conduent (formerly Xerox State and Local Solutions, Inc.) to the Attorney General as unclaimed property.

 *A transaction is defined as an action taken by the cardholder such as cash withdrawals, call to automated or live customer service, ATM balance inquiries or purchases.
 Automatic deposits of payments to the card do not count as a cardholder initiated transaction.

 If you think that you might have funds on your debit card that were escheated, please check the Indiana Unclaimed Property website at www.indianaunclaimed.gov.
-Please note that if your last known address in our Child Support system was in a different State, your funds would be transferred to that State’s unclaimed property.
-Therefore, you would need to contact the other State to claim your funds.
-For example, if your last known address was in Ohio your funds will be escheated to the state of Ohio.We have verified that any remaining funds on the debit cards that met the above criteria have been transferred to the Attorney General's office.
-If you have any questions regarding this, please call the Xerox escheatment Customer Service line from 8am to 5pm CT at 1-844-260-7557.
+Please note that if your last known address in our Child Support system was in a different State, your funds would be eventually transferred to the other State’s unclaimed property.
+Therefore, if you are unable to locate your funds on Indiana's unclaimed property website, you would need to contact the other State to claim your funds.
+For example, if your last known address was in Ohio, your funds will be escheated to the state of Ohio.If you have any questions about your debit card payments that were escheated to the Attorney General's Office, please call the Conduent Escheatment Customer Service line from 8am to 5pm CT at 1-844-260-7557.